AlexanderKosik/software_design/content/project/impl_3/impl_3.md

 3) Did this requirement change your overall system architecture?
 Where is the source code for your API requests located?
 In a existing class, in a new class, in a new module, in a new application?

 4) How scalable is your current design and implementation?
 Can you handle way more requests than you initially specified?
+What design can improve the scalability?

+5) What other technologies instead of REST could be used for our API?